Mission statement

 The seminar will run fortnightly from the end of January onwards.
 The first iteration of the series will be broken down into three ‘chapters’ consisting of between 4-6 talks in each chapter.
 Each chapter will focus on a different set of post-Bayesian ideas: generalised Bayes (led by Jeremias Knoblauch), predictive resampling-based ideas like Martingale posteriors (led by Edwin Fong), and PAC-Bayes (led by Pierre Alquier).
 To make this useful for the entire community, the talks in each chapter will seek to cover some key aspects of literature conducted under that chapter.

-The seminars take place on the second and fourth Tuesday of each month1 at either 9am-10am GMT or 2pm-3pm GMT depending on speaker availability, to be announced closer to the date.
+The seminars take place on the second and fourth Tuesday of each month at either 9am-10am GMT or 2pm-3pm GMT depending on speaker availability, to be announced closer to the date.
 You can keep up to date by subscribing to our Google calendar.

 Zoom link